 Moving onto a scientist using a massive 1970s computer.
 It is Dr Alan Hobson an expert in sleep in humans and cats.
 Why cats?
 No idea.
 Cool, but.
 Dr Hobson talks about how the dreaming sleep state is generated by nerves in the brain.

-Now moving onto more nightmare imagery, interspersed with creepy electronic graph lines.
+More nightmare imagery, interspersed with creepy electronic graph lines.
 Honestly starting to think that the rest of the episode is just an excuse to keep doing these.
 Not complaining if it is.
+They're pretty awesome.

 Dr Rosalyn Cartwright is trying to figure out why people dream by attaching electrodes to women with depression.
 She says she's interested in the effect of stress on the dream state.
 Nimoy says she's interested in the 'healing purpose' of dreams.
 Dr Cartwright says she believes that dreaming is about recentering your sense of self, which is a theory I hadn't heard before.
 Dr Cartwright and her assistant wear white coats as they watch enormous computer monitors.
 Then their test subject wakes up and explains her dream, which is about as much fun as people explaining their dreams usually is.
 Next day, Cartwright and her subject have a little chat about the symbolism of her dream, in which she sees her ex-husband as a beer drinking polecat.